Easy Tuna Salad Recipe

 Instructions

-- Add mayonnaise, Italian dressing, mustard, onion, celery, parsley, garlic powder, and chopped pickles or sweet relish.
+- Add the minced onion, celery, parsley, garlic powder, and chopped pickles or relish (if using).
+Mix until well combined.

-- Spread onto toasted bread with lettuce and tomato, or serve as is.
+- Serve immediately on toasted bread with lettuce and tomato, or chill for 30 minutes for the best flavor.

 Video